 If the connection is not restored before the end of the run, data must be removed from the instrument computer manually before a subsequent run can begin.

-The data set generated by the NextSeq system is too large for on-instrument analysis.
-Data must be transferred to BaseSpace or a local server for secondary analysis.
+The data set generated by the NextSeq 550 System is too large for on-instrument analysis.
+Data must be transferred to BaseSpace Sequence Hub or a local server for secondary analysis.

-You can transfer data from a sequencing run to BaseSpace for analysis and storage.
-Additionally, you can configure the NextSeq system to transfer data to a local server and perform analysis using third-party software.
+You can transfer data from a sequencing run to BaseSpace Sequence Hub for analysis and storage.
+Additionally, you can configure the NextSeq System to transfer data to a local server and perform analysis using third-party software.